Buying a flipped house: What to know when buying a home to flip

 Once you’re at the property, note the areas most likely to be renovated: bathrooms and kitchens.
 Look for fresh fixtures and tiles and updated appliances in these areas.
 You may also be able to find additional information by chatting with neighbors.

-1. Be Skeptical
+1. Be skeptical

 When you view a house that’s been flipped, look at the details.
 Don’t get fooled by flashy upgrades or trendy designs.
 If the house seems too good to be true, it probably is.
 Be wary of words like “custom” and “luxury.”
-They are often misused, and the definition changes depending on who is making the claim.
+They are often misused, and the definition changes depending on who’s making the claim.

-3. Verify The Contractor
+3. Verify the contractor

-4. Review Permits
+4. Review permits

 With careful consideration and due diligence, buyers can take advantage of the benefits of a flipped house and avoid the risks.
 It’s all about being informed and finding the right property for you.